kevinzakka/recurrent-visual-attention/README.md

 I haven't done random search on the policy standard deviation to tune it, so I expect the test error can be reduced to sub `1%` error.
 I'll be updating the table above with results for the `60x60` Translated MNIST, `60x60` Cluttered Translated MNIST and the new Fashion MNIST dataset when I get the time.

-Finally, here's an animation showing the glimpses extracted by the network on a random batch of the 135th epoch.
+Finally, here's an animation showing the glimpses extracted by the network on a random batch of the 23rd epoch.

 <p align="center">
  <img src="./plots/example.gif" alt="Drawing", width=70%>
 </p>

+With the Adam optimizer, paper accuracy can be reached in 30 epochs.

 ## Requirements